 The Cape is also starting to turn heads for its growing wine scene.
 Cape Cod Winery offers nine varieties of wine, including Sauvignon Blanc and rosé.
 The vineyard sits on the site of a former strawberry farm and is just 3 miles from the ocean.
 First Crush Winery sources its grapes from the Suisun Valley AVA in Northern California, and offers wines ranging from Sangiovese to Sauvignon Blanc.
 Truro Vineyards produces over a dozen varietals each year and even hosts the occasional grape stomp.

 Even further still lies Provincetown with its wealth of natural beauty, including parks and long stretches of white sand beaches.
 Most famous for being the site of the Mayflower’s landing in 1620, this little town (nicknamed P-Town) is also well-known for its advocacy of the LGBTQ community.
-Over 90,000 people make the trek each year for the Provincetown Carnival to celebrate all things LGBTQ, with parties, art fairs, and performances.
-This year’s Carnival is Aug.
-15-24 and the parade is on Aug.
-22.
+Over 90,000 people make the trek each year for the August Provincetown Carnival to celebrate all things LGBTQ, with parties, art fairs, and performances.

 In the northeast tip of Massachusetts in Cape Ann, you’ll find the picturesque summer hideaways of Rockport and Gloucester.
 At Rockport, many come to stroll Bearskin Neck, an art-centric colony filled with rustic local shops and Motif #1, a little red shack dubbed “the most-often painted building in the world.”
 You can watch saltwater taffy being made at Tuck’s Candies, and try flavors ranging from peanut butter to cranberry and café latte.